-5. Students will actively participate in the entire immersion trip, will refrain from the use of alcohol or illegal drugs and respect the judgment of the JCU staff in regards to safety and adherence to university policies.
+5. Students will actively participate in the entire immersion experience, will refrain from the use of alcohol or illegal drugs and respect the judgment of the JCU staff in regards to safety and adherence to university policies.

 Are seniors graduating in May allowed to participate in May immersion experiences?

-No. Post-trip programming and group development are integral to an immersion experience, seniors will not be on-campus the following Fall semester and thus it would not be appropriate for them to be part of a May immersion group.
+No. Post-immersion programming and group development are integral to an immersion experience, seniors will not be on-campus the following Fall semester and thus it would not be appropriate for them to be part of a May immersion group.

 How much do immersion experiences cost?